purbid/MARRO_Rhetorical-Role-Labeling/README.md

 ## 📂 Dataset

 Currently, we release a **subset of the dataset**.
-If you are interested in accessing the **full dataset**, please contact the authors.
+If you are interested in accessing the **complete dataset**, please visit: https://tinyurl.com/MARRO-Rhetorical-Role.

 The `dataset/` directory contains: